marijjovi/kiana-gift/README.md

 # kiana-gift
-Google Chrome Extension—Grey's Anatomy Quote Generator for season 1 through 7 of the show.
+Google Chrome Extension—Grey's Anatomy Quote Generator for seasons 1 through 7 of the show.